 Foundation Diploma in Art & Design

-Our Foundation Diploma in Art & Design is an intensive one year course.
+The UAL Foundation Diploma in Art & Design is an intensive one-year course which students complete after their A level or L3 Vocational studies and before progressing onto a degree.
+Foundation is effectively a 3rd year at 6th form.
 It is primarily designed to bridge the gap between Sixth Form and University studies, supporting progression to a subject specialist art and design programme at Art College, or to an Honours Degree at University.

 Awarded by: UAL Awarding Body